akka/akka/CONTRIBUTING.md

    - [Boy Scout Rule](http://programmer.97things.oreilly.com/wiki/index.php/The_Boy_Scout_Rule) needs to have been applied.
 2. Regardless if the code introduces new features or fixes bugs or regressions, it must have comprehensive tests.
 3. The code must be well documented in the Typesafe's standard documentation format (see the ‘Documentation’ section below).
+4. The commit messages must properly describe the changes, see further below.

 If these requirements are not met then the code should **not** be merged into master, or even reviewed - regardless of how good or important it is.
 No exceptions.

+Whether or not a pull request (or parts of it) shall be back- or forward-ported will be discussed on the pull request discussion page, it shall therefore not be part of the commit messages.
+If desired the intent can be expressed in the pull request description.

 ## Continuous Integration